Matt Wells (American football coach)

-Matthew Scribner Wells (born August 10, 1973) is an American football coach and former quarterback who most recently served as the head coach at Texas Tech University.
-Wells previously served as the offensive coordinator and then head coach at Utah State University, where he was named Mountain West conference coach of the year in 2013 and again in 2018.
-He was named head coach of Texas Tech on November 29, 2018.
-He is currently an offensive analyst under Brent Venables at Oklahoma.
+Matthew Scribner Wells (born August 10, 1973) is an American college football coach and former quarterback.
+He is the associate head coach, offensive coordinator and quarterbacks coach at Kansas State University.
+Wells previously served as offensive coordinator and then head coach at Utah State University, where he was named Mountain West Conference coach of the year in 2013 and 2018.
+Wells was named head football coach at Texas Tech University on November 29, 2018, and led the team until his firing midway through the 2021 season.
+He also served as an offensive analyst at the University of Oklahoma under head coach Brent Venables during the 2022 and 2023 seasons.

 College playing career

 Wells was a redshirt freshman during Utah State's 1993 Las Vegas Bowl season.
 He played quarterback in 16 games during the 1994 and 1995 seasons at USU, passing for 2,013 yards and 11 touchdowns.
 He was on the 1996 Big West Conference co-championship team, but did not play in a game.
 Wells was a three-year letterman from 1994 to 1996.

 Coaching career

 Wells spent five years at the U.S. Naval Academy (1997–2001) as its quarterbacks coach, fullbacks coach, and wide receivers coach.
 He also served as the junior varsity head coach and offensive coordinator for three years.
 From 2002 to 2006 he was tight ends coach and recruiting coordinator at Tulsa.

 Wells had two coaching stints at New Mexico, serving as the Lobos' wide receivers coach and recruiting coordinator from 2007 to 2008 and wide receivers and kickoff return unit coach in 2010.
 In 2009, Wells served as the quarterbacks coach and passing game coordinator at Louisville.

 Wells has had at least one coach on his staff who later became head coach of another school.
-Josh Heupel became the head coach at the University of Central Florida after the departure of Scott Frost for the University of Nebraska.
-Heupel previously served under Wells in 2015 as the Assistant Head Coach/Offensive Coordinator/Quarterbacks Coach.
+Josh Heupel became the head coach at the University of Central Florida after the departure of Scott Frost for the University of Nebraska, and is currently the head coach at the University of Tennessee.
+Heupel previously served under Wells in 2015 as the assistant head coach and offensive coordinator and quarterbacks coach.